caporaso-lab/mockrobiota/CONTRIBUTING.md

 mockrobiota does not host raw data files (e.g., sequencing files).
 All sequencing data and other raw data files must be deposited on public, external websites.
 Stable, public depositories are preferred, but this requirement is not enforced by mockrobiota. mockrobiota ensures that valid, accessible links are provided in the dataset metadata (if not, integrity checks will fail and your dataset will not be accepted), but does not manage these external resources and can not guarantee the validity of raw data that are contributed by outside users.
 When preparing raw data for linking to mockrobiota datasets, please observe the following regulations:

-1. All raw sequence data should be deposited in .fastq format and archived using standard compression formats, e.g., .gz or .zip.
+1. All raw sequence data must be deposited in .fastq format and archived using gzip (required file extension: .gz)
 2. Mock community datasets that contain multiple samples must be provided in non-demultiplexed files (i.e., one file per read direction per sequencing run, containing multiple uniquely barcoded samples).
-3. Index/barcode sequences must be provided as a separate .fastq file.
-If QUAL scores do not exist for these reads, please note this in the human-readable-description field of dataset-metadata.tsv for that dataset.
+3. Index/barcode sequences must be provided as a separate .fastq file if sequence reads are multiplexed.
+If QUAL scores do not exist for these reads, please note this in the description field of ``README.md`` for that dataset.
+This file is optional **only** if the mock community contains one sample and the sequence reads are demultiplexed fastq files.
 4. Reverse sequencing reads are accepted, but not required.
 Forward and reverse reads should be submitted as separate files, not as joined reads.
 5. All raw data must conform to the following naming conventions:
     - mock-forward-read.fastq.gz
     - mock-reverse-read.fastq.gz (if applicable)
-    - mock-index-read.fastq.gz
+    - mock-index-read.fastq.gz (if applicable)

+## Source files
+The ``source`` directory for each community contains various information defined by the contributor. ``source/taxonomy.tsv``, described above, is required, as it should ideally contain strain information that may not be preserved in the database-specific ``expected-taxonomy.tsv`` files.
+Additionally, other files may be relevant, such as full-length 16S rRNA (or other marker-gene) sequences that the user sequenced from each strain.
+Naming conventions are not enforced for these optional files, but try to use short, descriptive names.
+As GitHub enforces size limits on repositories, only small files can be provided in ``source``, and may be removed by the mockrobiota developers at their personal discretion without notice to the contributor. *Whole genome sequences will definitely be too large to include.*

 ## Submitting to mockrobiota
 mockrobiota is hosted on [GitHub](http://www.github.com), and we use GitHub's [Pull Request](https://help.github.com/articles/using-pull-requests) mechanism for reviewing and accepting submissions.
 On submission of a pull request, a series of tests will be run to confirm the integrity of the submitted data (as well as to re-test the integrity of all existing data).
 We require these tests to pass for your data set before we will merge it to ensure the overall integrity of the mockrobiota resource.

+To test the integrity of your local branch before submitting a pull request, move to the ``mockrobiota`` home directory in terminal and type:
+``python tests/check_data_integrity.py``

+If no error messages are printed to the terminal, you are safe to proceed.

 ## Compiling expected taxonomy files

 Expected composition data will consist of one of the following types:

 * Marker-gene mock community: expected taxonomic composition for a mixture of microbial cells.
 The taxonomic annotations present in the expected data will be specific to the database version that is used for analysis, and will be meaningless if used for different database versions.
 Likewise, they may not match the source annotation (i.e., the taxonomy of each strain to the best knowledge of the mock community’s creator) if taxonomic annotations have been revised or if the reference database being used does not contain a given taxonomy.
 * Metagenome mock community: expected gene composition for a mixture of microbial cells/genomes.
 Gene annotations will be reference database specific, as for marker-gene mock communities above.
+The expected taxonomic composition is also acceptable and encouraged, as described for marker-gene mock communities above.
+Note that the reference database used to annotate these will identify whether taxonomic information (e.g., ``greengenes/13-8/99-otus/``) or gene composition information (e.g., ``kegg/82-0/genes/``) is present.

 Other mock community data types are theoretically possible, and could be included in mockrobiota, which only defines required information, files, and file formats.
 Expected data definitions can expand as other mock community data types are contributed to mockrobiota.
 If submitting a mock community that is neither marker-gene sequences nor shotgun metagnome sequences, submit an [issue](https://github.com/caporaso-lab/mockrobiota/issues) to confer with the mockrobiota developers before proceeding.